Responsibility for health and safety

 Geographical risk: We do not trade overseas, nor with overseas interests, and so are not exposed to high-risk environments for bribery purposes.

 Employee risk: All financial transactions are controlled and monitored closely by the Practice Director.
 Bank accounts, for example, are checked every day for unusual activity and no-one else has access to cheque books, payment cards or online/telephone banking facilities.
 We do not hold other assets or high-value goods that could be offered as a bribe.
 It is, therefore, impossible to imagine any team member having access to the means to commit a bribery.
 Even if they somehow did manage to access Practice resources for this purpose it would be detected immediately.
 In any event, we are unable to imagine a reason why they might attempt to bribe someone.
-Finally, all incoming text communications arriving at the practice either on paper (eg by post) or electonic media (eg email, SMS) are opened and read by the Practice Director regardless of who they are addressed to or whose attention they are marked for (refer to Data Protection Policy).
+Finally, all incoming text communications arriving at the practice either on paper (eg by post) or electonic media (eg email, SMS) are opened and read by the Practice Director regardless of who they are addressed to or whose attention they are marked for (refer to Data Protection Privacy Notice).
 This means that it is impossible for anyone to communicate with a third party by “official channels” without this being discovered by the Practice owners.

 Anti-bribery measures: In view of the outcome of this risk assessment, no additional policies or procedures need to be implemented.